marykdb/maryk/core/documentation/properties/types/reference.md

 ## Examples

-**Example of a Reference property definition for use within a Model its PropertyDefinitions**
+**Example of a Reference property definition for use within a Model**
 ```kotlin
 val friend by reference(
     index = 1u,